credibledoc/credible-doc/iso-8583-packer/doc/complex-example.md

-# Complex example of the `MsgField` structure definition
+# Complex example of a `MsgField` structure definition

 The following example contains the definition of an ISO 8583 message